 COMM 215.
+Radio: Advanced Workshop

-Radio: Advanced Workshop.5 course credits Continuation of COMM 115 with advanced work and/or a position of responsibility at the student radio station.
+Continuation of COMM 115 with advanced work and/or a position of responsibility at the student radio station.
 Primarily for junior and senior majors.
 Prerequisites: COMM 115 and permission of the instructor.
 May be repeated for credit up to the maximum allowed credit for workshops.

 COMM 216.
-Television: Advanced Workshop .5 course credits Continuation of COMM 116 requiring advanced work in television production with a primary focus on producing professional quality work for the weekly news/sports program at the student television station.
+Television: Advanced Workshop

+Continuation of COMM 116 requiring advanced work in television production with a primary focus on producing professional quality work for the weekly news/sports program at the student television station.
 Primarily for upperclass majors.
 Prerequisites: COMM 116 or 269 and permission of the instructor.
 May be repeated for credit up to the maximum allowed credit for workshops.